mohitpai/journey-optimizer.en/help/using/building-journeys/ai-services-overview.md

 Customer AI is part of [!DNL Adobe Intelligent Services].
 It helps predict what a customer is likely to do.
 See the [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/intelligent-services/customer-ai/overview.html){target="_blank"}.

-Customer AI allows brands to create churn or conversion machine learning based scores that will be available as profile attributes in the Adobe Experience Platform profiles (Real-time Customer Profile).
+Customer AI allows brands to create churn or conversion machine learning based scores that will be available as profile attributes in Adobe Experience Platform profiles (Real-time Customer Profile).

 As a result, they can be used as any other profile attributes in Journey Optimizer's conditions (to make the best decisions), actions or segment building.